 Ayishat is a celebrity stylist, DJ and cultural commentator.
 She was born in Southampton and studied Media and Cultural Studies at Kingston University.

-There's a good chance you may have already seen one of Ayishat's many videos circulating on social recently.
-A good introduction is her 5 minute video on free speech and the exchange of ideas:
+There's a good chance you may have already seen one of Ayishat's many videos circulating on social media recently.
+A good introduction is her 5 minute video on free speech, compassion and the exchange of ideas:

 Ayishat is refreshingly clear on whatever she talks about and seems to get to the heart of many issues in a way that is both incisive whilst retaining compassion and nuance.